ronangrant/mcp-svelte-docs/README.md

 ## How It Works

 1. The server initializes and checks if a vector store for Svelte 5 documentation already exists in your OpenAI account.
-2. If it doesn't exist, it creates a new vector store, downloads the Svelte 5 documentation (from the default URL or a custom URL if provided), and adds it to the vector store.
+2. If it doesn't exist, it creates a new vector store, downloads the Svelte 5 documentation, and adds it to the vector store.
 3. When you search, it uses OpenAI's Retrieval API to find the most relevant documentation based on your query.
 4. The results are returned with their relevance scores.